microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wiring.md

 ### Install the firmware

-Follow the [Firmware Installation Instructions](https://learn.adafruit.com/makecode-arcade-with-raspberry-pi-zero/firmware#firmware-3-1) to re-image your Raspberry Pi memory card with the MakeCode Arcade firmware.
+Follow the [Firmware Installation Instructions](https://learn.adafruit.com/makecode-arcade-with-raspberry-pi-zero/firmware#firmware-3-1) to re-image your Raspberry Pi SD card with the MakeCode Arcade firmware.

-### Update arcade.cfg
+### Update ``arcade.cfg``

-Make sure the **arcade.cfg** file on your Raspberry Pi Zero image contains the following text:
+Make sure the ``arcade.cfg`` file on your Raspberry Pi Zero image contains the following text:

 ```
 BTN_MENU=20